pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - Apply the knowledge you took in a task A and apply it in another task B.
 - For example, you have trained a cat classifier with a lot of data, you can use the part of the trained NN it to solve x-ray classification problem.
 - To do transfer learning, delete the last layer of NN and it's weights and:
-  1. Option 1: if you have a small data set - keep all the other weights as a fixed weights.
+  1. Option: if you have a small data set - keep all the other weights as a fixed weights.
 Add a new last layer(-s) and initialize the new layer weights and feed the new data to the NN and learn the new weights.
-  2. Option 2: if you have enough data you can retrain all the weights.
+  2. Option: if you have enough data you can retrain all the weights.
-- Option 1 and 2 are called **fine-tuning** and training on task A called **pretraining**.
 - When transfer learning make sense:
   - Task A and B have the same input X (e.g. image, audio).
   - You have a lot of data for the task A you are transferring from and relatively less data for the task B your transferring to.